Federal Tax Incentive Program

 Income tax incentives for the rehabilitation of historic structures are important tools for historic preservation and economic development throughout the United States.
 A federal income tax credit for the rehabilitation of historic structures first appeared in 1976 and today consists of a 20% credit for the certified rehabilitation of certified historic structures.
 For more information regarding the Federal Tax Incentive Program, please see the National Park Service website.

-- The "Small Project Rehabilitation Credit".
 A 25% state credit for the rehabilitation of certified historic structures with certified qualified rehabilitation expenditures of between $50,000 and $250,000.
-Projects utilizing this credit do not need to be eligible for the Federal tax incentive program, but the same review criteria will apply.
+This credit is available to entities that do not claim the federal rehabilitation credit.
+Applicants must meet all federal tax code qualifications except the substantial investment requirement.

-- The "Affordable Housing Rehabilitation Credit Increase".
-The State Substantial Rehabilitation Credit and the Small Project Rehabilitation Credit may be increased to 30% if the rehabilitation project results in the creation of a certain amount of affordable housing.
+The State Substantial Rehabilitation Credit and the Small Project Rehabilitation Credit may be increased an additional 5%-10% if the rehabilitation project meets certain affordable housing requirements.
 Please contact the Maine State Housing Authority (MSHA) for additional eligibility requirements.

-- There is a "per project" state credit cap of $5 million.
+There is a "per project" state credit cap of $5 million.
 State credits are fully refundable, 25% of the credits must be claimed in taxable year in which the property is placed in service, and 25% must be taken in each of the next three (3) taxable years.
-Only rehabilitation expenditures incurred between January 1, 2008 and December 31, 2023 are eligible for the credit.
+See the program rules and associated legislation to the right for more information and details.

 If you are considering submitting an application, or if you have any questions, please contact: